badinansoft/nova-language-switch/README.md

 ## Features
 - Add multiple languages from the config.
-- Remember set local based on cache no need to save in the database table
+- Remember set local based on session no need to save in the database table
 -  Auto inject to the header of the application
 - Just 4 steps to setup